-Dyna-Glo Vertical Offset Smoker
+Dyna-Glo Vertical - Best Offset

 If you’re looking for an offset smoker on a budget, there’s simply no beating this best-selling traditional smoker from Dyna-Glo.
 Sitting well under the $300 mark, the Dyna-Glo Vertical Offset is made from heavy-duty steel that, while it is a bit thinner than more expensive models, is capable of turning out some great food because the vertical style is just so effective.